 In an EMDR session, a specific traumatic memory is identified for the focus of the session.
 The client is instructed to focus on an image, a corresponding negative thought, and body sensations associated with the traumatic memory while simultaneously moving his/her eyes back and forth following the therapist's fingers as they move across his/her field of vision for 20-30 seconds or more, depending upon the need of the client.
 Although eye movements are the most commonly used external stimulus, therapists often use auditory tones, tapping, or other types of tactile stimulation.
 The kind of dual attention and the length of each set is customized to the need of the client.
 The client is instructed to “just notice” whatever happens.
 After this, the clinician instructs the client to let his/her mind go blank and to notice whatever thought, feeling, image, memory, or sensation comes to mind.
 Depending upon the client's report, the clinician will facilitate the next focus of attention.
 In most cases a client-directed association process is encouraged.
 This is repeated numerous times throughout the session.
 If the client becomes distressed or has difficulty with the process, the therapist follows established procedures to help the client resume processing.
 When the client reports no distress related to the targeted memory, the clinician asks him/her to think of the preferred positive belief that was identified at the beginning of the session, or a better one if it has emerged, and to focus on the incident, while simultaneously engaging in the eye movements.
 After several sets, clients generally report increased confidence in this positive belief.
 The therapist checks with the client regarding body sensations.
 If there are negative sensations, these are processed as above.
 If there are positive sensations, they are further enhanced.

-I provide the above therapy at an affordable fee of $100 per session.
+See www.EMDR.com or the Handbook of EMDR and Family Therapy Processes by Francine Shapiro for more information.I provide the above therapy at an affordable fee of $150 per session.
 Payment is due at the time of services rendered.